deckhouse/virtualization/CONTRIBUTING.md

     - `feature`: Adds new functionality.
     - `fix`: Resolves user-facing issues.
     - `chore`: Maintenance tasks without direct user impact.
+    - `docs`: Changes to documentation.

   - **summary**: (Required) A concise explanation of the change, ending with a period.

   - **impact_level**: (Optional) Indicates the significance of the change.
     - `high`: Requires an **impact** description and will be included in "Know before update" sections.
-    - `low`: Minor changes, typically omitted from user-facing changelogs.
+    - `low`: Minor changes, omitted from user-facing changelogs.
+If this level is specified, all other fields are not validated by GitHub workflow.

   - **impact**: (Required if `impact_level` is high) Describes the change's effects, such as expected restarts or downtime.
     - Examples: